On re-reading, my last blog seems a little depressing, hopefully, this will sound more positive.

-Jamie had a hole on his exhaust system, I put a temporary repair on it but it was tricky as it was where the oxygen sensor entered the system.
-I have arranged for it to be welded properly sometime this week.
-I didn’t know, but his car stereo belonged to his friend and when he got a new car he wanted it back.
-Jamie tried to put original stereo back, but he had lost the keycode to make it work (no comment).
-His solution was to buy an all singing and dancing new stereo.
-I must admit it is pretty good and doubles up as a handsfree phone, quite neat.
-However, he blew one of the speakers on Saturday, of course he couldn’t find his receipt (no comment).
-He did go to Santa-Pod the other week-end form Friday to Sunday.
-He and some friends camped out (it was quite a cold week-end).
-He had a good time and showed me some of the things he did and saw on his phone.
-John (his boss) was on holiday last week and so that left just Jamie and and Dan at the unit.
-He was home by 2pm everyday (when the cats way!)
+Jamie had a hole in his car’s exhaust system, I put a temporary repair on it for him but it was tricky as it’s where the oxygen sensor enters the system.
+I have arranged for it to be properly welded by a friend.
+The stereo in his old car belonged to a friend and when Jamie bought his new car, his friend wanted the stereo player back.
+However, when Jamie took it out he lost the keycode to make it work, thus making t useless.
+He bought himself an all-singing and dancing stereo for his new car.
+I must admit it is pretty good and doubles up as a hands-free phone, quite neat.
+Disappointingly, he blew one of the speakers on Saturday and of course, he couldn’t find his receipt to get a free replacement.
+Recently he went to the Santa Pod race track and camped out with friends on what turned out to be a very cold weekend.
+He had a good time and showed me what he got up to on his phone.
+John (his boss) was on holiday last week and this left just Jamie and his co-worker Dan at the unit.
+Each day he was home by 2 pm (when the cats way!)

 1. Suraj sold Jamie a new laptop and is keen to receive payment.

-3. Lucas seems to be bug free and is now potty trained (I wonder if the two are linked?)
+3. Lucas seems to be bug-free and is now potty trained (I wonder if the two are linked?)

 5. Charlotte has applied to do some charity work for Mencap.

 Nan is well, she watches a lot of sports on the TV in between watching the potatoes and onions grow that I have planted in the garden.
 She still has her hair styled each week and now appears to have added having her nails done, she is also considering a foot massage!
 I pointed out that I have my hair done about once every two months and have to cut my own nails.